devopness/devopness/docs/README.md

 This will be automatically converted into clickable links in the documentation.
 The paths should:
 - Start with `/docs/`
 - Match an existing documentation page
-- Use the full path as it appears in the URL
+- Use the full path for the file, without the `.md` extension